-Under Hill’s leadership the SFA athletic program has enjoyed its best years ever highlighted by winning the 2015, 2012 and 2010 Southland Conference Commissioner’s Cups.
+Under Hill’s leadership SFA athletic teams have experienced their best years ever highlighted by winning the 2016, 2015, 2012 and 2010 Southland Conference Commissioner’s Cups.
 The annual award represents the all-sports champion in the Southland Conference.

 SFA teams now wear Under Armour uniforms, shoes and accessories as a result of Hill negotiating a multi-year agreement with the sports apparel giant to become the official outfitter for SFA athletic teams through 2018.

-Hill also played an important role in helping to create the “Battle of the Piney Woods” football game between SFA and Sam Houston State at NRG Stadium in Houston.
+Hill also played an important role in creating the “Battle of the Piney Woods” football game between SFA and Sam Houston State at NRG Stadium in Houston.
 The rivalry game moved from campus locations to the home of the Houston Texans in 2010.
-More than 26,000 attended the game in 2014.
+More than 27,000 attended the game in 2015.
 The partnership between Lone Star Sports and Entertainment, SFA and Sam Houston has created one of the top FCS football games of the year with the event now on a three-year rolling agreement because of its success.

-Hill is also active on the national scene where he just completed a four-year term on the NCAA Division I Football Championship Committee serving as chair in his final year.
-He also is vice president of the Southland Conference Advisory Council and chair of the SLC’s compliance committee.
+Hill is active on the national scene having served a four-year term on the NCAA Division I Football Championship Committee where he was named chairman during his final year.
+He also is Chair of the Southland Conference Advisory Council.

 In 2011 the National Association of Collegiate Director’s of Athletics named him Under Armour Athletic Director of the Year for the NCAA Football Championship Subdivision West Region.

-Both he and his wife, Brenda, are SFA graduates.
-Their family includes daughter Alix and her husband Matt and grandson Carter of Dallas; son Stuart and his wife Kathy and grandsons, Blake and Aaron all of Woodbine, Maryland.
+Both he and his wife, Brenda, whom he met while attending SFA, are graduates of the University.
+Their family includes daughter Alix and husband Matt, granddaughter Claire and grandson Carter of Dallas; son Stuart, wife Kathy and grandsons, Blake and Aaron all of Woodbine, Maryland.